abulka/abulka.github.io/content/projects/libraries/europi-trigger-to-gate.md

 Control the outgoing pulse width with knob k1.
 Control the delay between the trigger and the gate starting with knob k2.
 Handy for converting short triggers (e.g. 1ms) into longer gates (e.g. 10ms) as some Eurorack modules don't like short triggers.

-> See alternative [Trigger Gate Delay](#trigger-gate-delay) script below, which is a simpler version of this script without the clock mode functionality.
+> See my stripped down, alternative [Trigger Gate Delay](#trigger-gate-delay) script below, which is a simpler version of this script without the clock mode functionality.

 #### Installation